JuliaManifolds/Manopt.jl/joss/paper.md

 # Statement of Need

 In many applications and optimization tasks, nonlinear data appears naturally.
-For example, when data on the sphere is measured, diffusion data can be captured as a signal or even multivariate data of symmetric positive definite matrices, and orientations like they appear for electron backscattered diffraction (EBSD) data.
-Another example are fixed rank matrices, appearing in dictionary learning.
+For example, when data on the sphere is measured [@GousenbourgerMassartMusolasAbsilJaquesHendrickxMarzouk:2017], diffusion data can be captured as a signal or even multivariate data of symmetric positive definite matrices [@ValkonenBrediesKnoll2013], and orientations like they appear for electron backscattered diffraction (EBSD) data [@BachmannHielscherSchaeben2011].
+Another example are fixed rank matrices, appearing in matrix completion [@Vandereycken:2013:1].
-Working on these data, for example doing data interpolation, data approximation, denoising, inpainting, or performing matrix completion, can usually be phrased as an optimization problem
+Working on these data, for example doing data interpolation and approximation [@BergmannGousenbourger:2018:2], denoising [@LellmannStrekalovskiyKoetterCremers:2013:1], [@BergmannFitschenPerschSteidl:2018], inpainting [@BergmannChanHielscherPerschSteidl:2016], or performing matrix completion [@GaoAbsil:2021], can usually be phrased as an optimization problem

 $$ \text{Minimize}\quad f(x) \quad \text{where } x\in\mathcal M, $$